elich11/ffmpeg4android/readme.md

 android.permission.WRITE_EXTERNAL_STORAGE

-Make sure the <application> contains: android:extractNativeLibs="true"
+Make sure the your app application tag in the Manifest contains: android:extractNativeLibs="true"

 Add this line to your app gradle.build: